UoB-COMSM0166/2025-group-16/README.md

 ---

-### Evaluation: Qualitative and Quantitative Evaluation
+### 3.5 Evaluation

 In this analysis, we apply both **qualitative** and **quantitative** evaluation methods learned in class.
 The collected data provide clear insights from users, guiding us as developers to improve the game.

-#### Qualitative Evaluation (via Think Aloud)
+#### 3.5.1 Qualitative Evaluation

 ##### Feedback from Testers and Corresponding Solutions

-###### 1. Introduction Page
+###### Issue 1: Introduction Page

-- **Issue:** Unclear indication of how to close or skip the introduction page.
+- **Problem:** Unclear instructions on how to close or skip the introduction.
-- **Issue:** Users do not know how to start the game from the homepage.
+- **Problem:** Players did not understand how to begin the game from the homepage.
-- **Overall Solution:** Redesign the introduction page with a clearer visual guide for key controls.
-Instead of the original textual instructions, we will use simple animations to demonstrate how to play the game.
+- **Solution:** We redesigned the introduction page with clearer visual guidance.
+Instead of static text, animated instructions now show players how to start and control the game.

-###### 2. During the Game
+###### Issue 2: In-Game Experience

-- **Issue:** Players using the left-side keyboard struggled to find the correct attack key.
+- **Problem:** Players using the left-side keyboard had difficulty locating the correct attack key.
-  - **Solution:** The new version of controller instructions aims to resolve this issue.
-Additionally, we have adjusted some key mappings to make controls more intuitive.
+  - **Solution:** Updated control panel and remapped keys for better intuitiveness.
-- **Issue:** The attack sound is too soft or not noticeable.
+- **Problem:** Attack sound was too soft or not noticeable.
-  - **Solution:** The sound design is being reconsidered, and an updated version will be released soon.
+  - **Solution:** Audio levels and sound design are being revised.
-- **Issue:** Players did not realize that there is a delay time after each attack.
+- **Problem:** Players were unaware of the post-attack cooldown delay.
-  - **Solution:** The new gameplay tutorial animation will explicitly show the attack delay mechanic.
+  - **Solution:** New tutorial animations now visualize the attack cooldown mechanic.
-- **Issue:** When robots are killed, the animations feel insufficient, reducing the gaming experience.
+- **Problem:** Robot death animations felt insufficient, affecting immersion.
-  - **Solution:** We are exploring enhanced death animations to improve player immersion.
+  - **Solution:** We are enhancing death animations to make robot defeats more visually impactful.

 ---

-#### Qualitative Evaluation (via Heuristic Evaluation)
+#### 3.5.2 Quantitative Evaluation

 ##### Heuristic Evaluation